Using 3D Laser Scanning for Industrial Plant Design, Part 2:

 The benefit drivers for utilizing a 3D scanner far outweigh more traditional methods of collecting field data.
 3D scanning tools can collect substantially more information, safely, more accurately, and in a greatly reduced timeframe.
 This delivers a powerful advantage to industrial automation engineering companies like Matrix Technologies and to project owners.

 Matrix Technologies is one of the largest independent process design, industrial automation engineering, and manufacturing operations management companies in North America.
-To learn more about our 3D laser scanning services and multidiscipline engineering solutions, contact Mark O’Connell, PE, Facilities Engineering Senior Department Manager.
+To learn more about our 3D laser scanning services and multidiscipline engineering solutions, contact Mark O’Connell, PE, Associate Director of Capital Project Planning.

 Learn More About: